dasch-swiss/dsp-api/docs/rst/knora-api-server/design-documentation/administration.rst

           permission
         - value: ``CR`` followed by a comma-separated list of ``knora-base:UserGroup``

-It is possible to define default object access permissions by creating instances of ``knora-base:DefaultObjectAccessPermission``.
-The groups that are used, can be either user created or one of the built-in groups.

-TODO: Allow setting default permissions to values (and probably resources also) inside a project ontology.
-This will require a bit more calculation, as now for each value that is created, not only the user's group's default permission needs to be taken into account, but also the value's default permission.
-The employed rule will be **least permissive**.

-A the time a resource / value is created, it is possible to supply a set of object access permissions, with which the resource / value should be created.
-These supplied object access permissions will only be used if no default object access permissions are defined.
-In the case that default object access permissions are defined, any supplied object access permissions will be *discarded* if they contradict their default counterparts.

-Example default object permission instance, setting default object access permissions to the project member group of a
+Example default object access permission instance, setting default object access permissions to the project member group of a project, giving change right permission to the creator, modify permission to all project members, and view permission to known users.
+Further, this applies to all resource classes and all their properties inside the project.
-project:

 ::

   <http://data.knora.org/permissions/002>